 To enter the realm of The Fynoderee, please confirm you are of legal drinking age in your country of residence:or No thanks.

 Last week saw the momentous sowing of a large field of “Laureate Barley” for The Fynoderee Distillery in the South of the Island by Pentti Christian of Ellerslie Farm.
-We hope that this crop will eventually be used by our Master Distiller Rusty, to create a Manx Single Malt Whiskey.
+We hope that this crop will eventually be used to create a Manx Single Malt Whiskey.
 Though you’ll have to be patient….It will need to age in oak barrels for a minimum of 3 years and 1 days before we can legally call it so!

 All being well, we hope to be harvesting this bespoke crop around the end of August this year.
 To be successful for malting, the crop needs the right growing conditions….Some light April showers followed by warm sunshine later in the summer would be ideal and preferably no 'hoolies' around harvest time!
 Last year’s harvest really suffered from the dry spring, a wet stormy summer and back to back storms at harvest time - so we have our fingers tightly crossed for a better growing season this year.